alejandropascual/quick-restaurant-menu/readme.txt

 == Changelog ==

+= 1.6.5 =
+* New setting: optional rewrite menu slug from qr_menu
+* Admin modal window ready for translation
+* Google fonts url changed to //

 = 1.6.0 =
 * Fixed menu item visible bug
+* Menu item is searchable and has it's own page

 = 1.5.5 =
 * Added new class to menu